mmomtchev/nobind/README.md

 o.do().do().do();
 ```

-The `Nobind::ReturnShared` signals `nobind` that C++ objects returned by this method should not be considered new objects and should not be freed when the JS proxy is collected by the GC.
+The `Nobind::ReturnShared` signals `nobind17` that C++ objects returned by this method should not be considered new objects and should not be freed when the JS proxy is collected by the GC.

 `.create()` is a method that creates new objects.
-The `Nobind::ReturnOwned` signals `nobind` that C++ objects returned by this method should be considered new objects and should be freed when the GC destroys the JS proxy.
+The `Nobind::ReturnOwned` signals `nobind17` that C++ objects returned by this method should be considered new objects and should be freed when the GC destroys the JS proxy.

-Also, be sure to check [#1](https://github.com/mmomtchev/nobind/issues/1) for a very important warning about shared references.
+Also, be sure to check [#1](https://github.com/mmomtchev/nobind17/issues/1) for a very important warning about shared references.

 ### Extending classes

 Sometimes it is very handy to be able to add an additional class method in JavaScript that does not directly correspond to a C++ method.
 For example, the standard way of providing a method returning a readable string representation of an object is to overload the global `operator<<`.
 In JavaScript, the standard method is to replace the `Object.toString()`.
 This cannot be achieved with a simple helper function, because it will have to be a member of the binded class.
-In this case `nobind` allows to define a special function of the form `RETTYPE Method(CLASS &, ARGS...)` and to register it as a class extension:
+In this case `nobind17` allows to define a special function of the form `RETTYPE Method(CLASS &, ARGS...)` and to register it as a class extension:

 ```cpp
 std::string HelloToString(const Hello &);